 - Upfront Commission: This is sold to the agents on the successful first sale of plans and is a part of the total expenses.
-As a Mutual Fund Agent, you will be entitled to this commission after the completion of fresh investment.
+As a Mutual Fund Agent, you will be entitled to this commission after the completion of a fresh investment.

-- Trail Commission: This is considered as the principal mode of earning for Mutual Fund Agents.
+- Trail Commission: This is considered the principal mode of earning for Mutual Fund Agents.
 You are entitled to this commission till the time your client remains an investor in the mutual fund.
-It is calculated on the basis of percentage of your asset under management.
+It is calculated on the basis of the percentage of your asset under management.

 Mutual Fund Agent Salary

 The salary of a mutual fund agent depends on years of experience.
-After few years, mutual fund agents can earn from 50,000- 1 lakh per month.
+After a few years, mutual fund agents can earn from 50,000- 1 lakh per month.
 After acquiring the skills and knowledge, mutual fund agents can earn up to 2 lakhs in a month.